Peter V. Brett: Early life

 Peter Brett studied English Literature and Art History at the University at Buffalo, graduating in 1995.
-He then spent more than ten years working in the pharmaceutical publication field before writing full-time.
-He developed an interest in fantasy from an early age.
+He developed an interest in fantasy, comic books, and role-playing games from an early age.
+He then spent more than ten years working in medical publication before resigning to become a full-time writer after his royalty income surpassed his salary.

 Career

-Brett wrote his 2008 novel The Painted Man (The Warded Man in the US) and much of his second novel on his HP iPaq 6515 while on the New York City subway.
+Brett wrote his 2008 novel The Painted Man (The Warded Man in the US) and much of his second novel on his HP iPaq 6515 while commuting on the New York City subway.
+Following its publication, the novel achieved commercial success, leading to his placement on the New York Times Best Seller list.

 The novel takes place on a formerly advanced civilization world that has now been reduced to a dark age by the attacks of demons known as Corelings.
 These are powerful beings with magical abilities and differing elemental natures, and each night they emerge from the planet's core to feed on humans, who must take care to be indoors before dark.
 Against this backdrop the three main characters Arlen, Leesha, and Rojer, pass into maturity and begin individual quests to bring an end to the terror.
 The book and its sequels have been translated into twenty three languages, including German, French, Greek, Japanese, Russian, Polish, Czech, Spanish, Portuguese, Indonesian, Chinese, Dutch, Korean, Estonian, Turkish, Italian, Serbian, Bulgarian, Hungarian, Romanian, Brazilian Portuguese and Danish.

 In The Desert Spear two men are claimed by their own followers to be humanity's prophesied Deliverer.
 One is Arlen Bales, formerly of a small hamlet who, after many hard lessons, has become the Warded Man (so called because he has covered himself in demon-warding runes).
 Another contender is a desert warrior, a former friend and betrayer of Arlen, who carries a mystical spear (stolen from Arlen) and heads a vast army intent on a holy war against the demons and anyone else who stands in the way.

 Brett's novellas include the 2010 book The Great Bazaar and Other Stories, the 2011 book Brayan's Gold, and the 2014 book Messenger's Legacy.

 The Demon Cycle novel has sold over 3.5 million copies worldwide.